Simulation model of the M/M/1 queuing system

 FIFO.

-Formally, the correct notation should be:
+Formally, the correct notation should be

-M/M/1 FIFO queuing system.
+M/M/1 FIFO queue.

 The characteristics under study are the